 “I’m insecure.”
 Ask yourself, why am I insecure, most likely you were listening to and spoke up about your instincts which were true, to get gaslighted, it’s not insecurities when people are doing the very thing you fear and denying it to you, that’s the reality.
 Learning who you are and who you want to be, real insecurities are things like, worrying you don’t fit in, which most good people do, and when you open up to the right people, you’ll often find they feel the same and will want to lift you up, just like you want to lift others up, narcissistic people use this against people and make you feel worse about yourself to isolate you.
 Fear of failure is another real insecurity most people have, and another where narcissistic people and those afraid to fail within themselves.
 Face the fear and do what’s right for you, most successful person has failed at some point, to fail is just your first attempt in learning.
 Speak up for you, say how you feel, if people don’t like you, they are the ones with the issue, and all good people will understand you and no doubt had similar feelings at some point in their lives.

 “I’m a bad person.”
 Ask yourself, why am I a bad person?
 Reactive abuse, choices you made, if you look back, either the narcissist pushed your buttons, or you made a choice at that moment with good intentions.

 Whatever words the narcissist planted in your mind, start to question them and give yourself the correct answers.
 Look for evidence to prove those negative thoughts otherwise, and find positive people that will help you to do this.

 Your brain has different thinking skills.

 Critical thinking.
-Making a reasoned judgment that is well thought out.
+You are making a reasoned judgment that is well thought out.
 Finding the evidence to support the thoughts.
-Tuning into your criteria thinking skills, to help you see different perceptions, then finding the reality so your logical thinking matches.
+Tuning into your criteria thinking skills, to help you see different perceptions, then finding the reality, so your logical thinking matches.